Glass Elevator

 what writers ask about Sam

-Is Sam Farkas open to queries?
+Is Sam Farkas open to queries right now?

 What does Sam Farkas represent?

-What is Sam Farkas NOT looking for?
+What does Sam Farkas NOT want?